vlitvak99/Stock-Portfolio-Website/README.md

 ### DESCRIPTION

-- This webapp manages users' stock portfolios - showing holdings, lots, and sells.
+- This website manages users' stock portfolios - showing holdings, lots, and sells.
   - It shows users the profit they have made from selling, and the value increase of their current holdings.
   - It also gives users access to live stock information of any symbol.
-- The webapp is hosted locally by running as a Python Flask app.
+- The website is hosted locally by running as a Python Flask app.
 - The Flask app hosts all the pages of the app, along with API endpoints used by the front end.
 - Yahoo Finance APIs are used to get current stock information.
 <br>

 ### FILE INFO

-- [**MyShareApi.py3**](MyShareApi.py3) defines logic for API endpoints and hosts the front end pages.
+- [**MyShareApi.py3**](MyShareApi.py3) defines logic for API endpoints and hosts the website.
   - User information is gathered and stored by connecting to the MyShare database.
   - Live stock information is gathered from Yahoo Finance APIs.
   - Passwords are encrypted using `passlib.hash.sha256_crypt` before being inserted into the database.